 Are you starting a family in Brooklyn?
 First off, congratulations!
 Moving to Brooklyn is a big step!
 Plenty of Brooklyn neighborhoods will give you the things your family needs to thrive.
 But, in order to figure out where exactly you’re gonna move, you have to know the best Brooklyn neighborhoods for families.
 And you have to figure out what it is your family wants.
 What does your growing family need?
 What’s your budget?
 What kind of house or apartment would you like to live in?
 Is being close to a bodega important to you?
 What about public transit?
 Where are you commuting to?
 How important are all these things to you?
 Is there something you’d sacrifice, or is everything non-negotiable?
+Also, it is very important to think about the safety, we prepared an article about the safest neighborhoods in Brooklyn.
 These are all things you need a very clear answer to before you start looking.

 Of course, your specific circumstances and budget will determine what the best neighborhood for you is.
 Someone who needs to commute to Manhattan easily won’t be moving to Suffolk County.
 If your budget can’t handle Park Slope prices, you won’t move to Park Slope.
 It’s why deciding on the best Brooklyn neighborhoods for families is highly subjective!
 That’s why there’s a lot more research than you’d think, especially if you’re also going to buy your first home!
 Your family deserves a neighborhood that fits all of its needs.
 So, why not look around to see which neighborhood you prefer?
 Take all the time you need – you deserve a well-fitting neighborhood.